-Specifies criteria for Tuition Incentive Program (TIP) eligibility; provides for award conditions and limits under Phases I (associate's degree and certificate programs) and II (third and fourth years toward bachelor's degree) of the program; provides that unexpended funds at close of fiscal year remain available for expenditure in subsequent year; institutions must report TIP and Pell completions to the Center for Educational Performance and Information (CEPI).
+Specifies criteria for Tuition Incentive Program (TIP) eligibility.
+Provides for award conditions and limits under Phase I dealing with associate degree and certificate programs and Phase II, third and fourth years toward bachelor's degree.
+Provides that unexpended funds at close of fiscal year remain available for expenditure in subsequent year.
+Institutions must report TIP and Pell completions to the Center for Educational Performance and Information (CEPI).